 Arcturus and his Ravenwing land speeder squadron had been dispatched to the western flank, an attempt to come in behind the traitors currently holding his brethren in the Dark Angels Third Company at the mouth of a mountain pass.
 On the other end was an Imperial settlement which had succumbed to the vile temptations of the Eye, its citizens drafted into an unholy force of Chaos bent on spreading their filth to the entire planet.
 The Dark Angels were sent to put a stop to it.

-He jinked his speeder to the left, narrowly avoiding an outcrop of boulders, and the two slaved followers duplicated the move exactly moments later.
+He jinked his speeder to the left, narrowly avoiding an outcrop of boulders, and the two linked followers duplicated the move exactly, just moments later.
 By travelling this way in single file, they were able to move much faster and more safely.
-With the touch of an artist, Arcturus adjusted the slave circuit to fine-tune its response; one of the speeders was a few microseconds out of sync.
+With the touch of an artist, Arcturus adjusted the control circuit to fine-tune its response; one of the speeders was a few microseconds out of sync.

 Timing was critical.
 If they were late, the main battle force would be throwing themselves at an enemy well-entrenched and prepared for the attack.
 Early arrival would leave Arcturus Squadron without the critical support they’d need to inflict any serious harm to the enemy, their lives given for nothing.
 For success and glory to the Emperor, they must arrive precisely on schedule.
 Their mission was a lightning attack to distract the enemy and eliminate vital heavy support units entrenched behind the front line.